Cyprus: Literature

 Literary production of the antiquity includes the Cypria, an epic poem, probably composed in the late 7th century BC and attributed to Stasinus.
 The Cypria is one of the first specimens of Greek and European poetry.
 The Cypriot Zeno of Citium was the founder of the Stoic school of philosophy.

-Epic poetry, notably the "acritic songs", flourished during Middle Ages.
+Epic poetry, notably the "acritic songs", flourished during the Middle Ages.
 Two chronicles, one written by Leontios Machairas and the other by Georgios Boustronios, cover the entire Middle Ages until the end of Frankish rule (4th century–1489).
 Poèmes d'amour written in medieval Greek Cypriot date back from the 16th century.
 Some of them are actual translations of poems written by Petrarch, Bembo, Ariosto and G. Sannazzaro.
-Many Cypriot scholars fled Cyprus at troubled times such as Ioannis Kigalas (c.
+Many Cypriot scholars fled Cyprus at troubled times, such as Ioannis Kigalas (c.
 1622–1687) who migrated from Cyprus to Italy in the 17th century, several of his works have survived in books of other scholars.

 Hasan Hilmi Efendi, a Turkish Cypriot poet, was rewarded by the Ottoman sultan Mahmud II and said to be the "sultan of the poems".